isomerpages/tp-virtualcampus/_events/Highlights/TP National Day Celebrations 2025.md

 <p><strong>Military Defence</strong> is a pivotal pillar of our <strong>Total Defence</strong> as
 a nation.
 In conjunction with TP’s NDC 2025, the <strong>23rd Battalion, Singapore Artillery (23SA)</strong> is bringing its state-of-the-art <strong>High Mobility Artillery Rocket System (HIMARS)</strong> right to the Triangular Gardens.
-Don’t miss the incredible opportunity to view this spectacular display up close, capture lots of Instagram-worthy moments, and tag <strong><a href="https://www.instagram.com/temasekpoly/?hl=en" rel="noopener nofollow" target="_blank">@temasekpoly</a></strong> to share your experience with our TP family!</p>
+Don’t miss the opportunity to view this spectacular display up close, capture lots of Instagram-worthy moments, and tag <strong><a href="https://www.instagram.com/temasekpoly/?hl=en" rel="noopener nofollow" target="_blank">@temasekpoly</a></strong> to share your experience with our TP family!</p>
 <p>And that’s not all!
 Explore interactive exhibits featuring small arms
 and field rations at The Plaza, and try your hand at a series of activities